ONSdigital/eq-author-app/docs/architecture/0003-author-validation.md

 Currently users are provided with very little useful feedback as to any errors in the questionnaire they are building.
-This change aims to provide a way for the users to see feedback on the changes they are making but exposing the validation errors to them.
+This change aims to provide a way for the users to see feedback on the changes they are making by exposing the validation errors to them.

 There are multiple types of validations:
 - Intra-entity.
 These are validations on fields within an entity itself e.g. a question page must